 The DES Division of Child Support Services (DCSS) recognizes that there are certain circumstances that make it difficult for noncustodial parents to meet their child support obligations.
-To help with these situations, the DCSS offers a customer incentive program including a GED/back-to-school incentive and a hardship/forgiveness program to help with past-due payments such as the GED Back-to-school Incentive and th Hardship Program.
+DCSS offers customer incentive programs to help with past-due payments such as the GED Back-to-school Incentive and th Hardship Program.
 Continue reading for more details.

 GED/High School Diploma